nixworks/public/news/2010/04/28/README.md

 ##### Russia
 ### [Russia posts once classified documents relating to the Katyn massacre online. ](/news/2010/04/28/russia-posts-once-classified-documents-relating-to-the-katyn-massacre-online.md)
-_Context: Katyn massacre, Russia_
+_Context: Russia, Katyn massacre_

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad has applied for a visa to visit the United States next week for the Non-Proliferation Treaty review conference, and State Department spokesman Philip Crowley has said they will likely be approved, although "a face-to-face meeting between a US diplomat and an Iranian diplomat is highly unlikely" ](/news/2010/04/28/president-of-iran-mahmoud-ahmadinejad-has-applied-for-a-visa-to-visit-the-united-states-next-week-for-the-non-proliferation-treaty-review-co.md)
-_Context: President, visa-free travel, United States, Philip Crowley, Mahmoud Ahmadinejad_
+_Context: Mahmoud Ahmadinejad, Philip Crowley, visa-free travel, United States, President_

 ##### Israel
 ### [Israeli soldiers open fire on protesters who approached the Israeli border from Gaza, killing a 20-year-old Palestinian man.
 The Israeli military says the demonstrators were throwing stones at soldiers and setting fires. ](/news/2010/04/28/israeli-soldiers-open-fire-on-protesters-who-approached-the-israeli-border-from-gaza-killing-a-20-year-old-palestinian-man-the-israeli-mil.md)